 There are native passionfruits and native spinach.
 Some farmers are debating whether to farm Chatham Island wekas.
 A warning though: too many wild birds can be a pest and eat all your harvests.

 Herbs can be grown in one of the nearby circles for culinary use and home remedies for your family and animals.
 Garlic, wormwood, comfrey, echinacea and nettles, are all useful medicinal back-ups and can be made into foliar sprays for plants too.

-It’s catching the grey water from your washing machine in a series of gutters to lead it through stepped raised beds of tree seedlings, vege plants, or a cranberry patch.
+It’s catching the greywater from your washing machine in a series of gutters to lead it through stepped raised beds of tree seedlings, vegetable plants, or a cranberry patch.
 Permaculture is a fancy Australian name for all the things many of us are already doing in our orchards, with plenty of great ideas to get us growing more food using fewer chemicals, in the cycles of Mother Earth, our home planet.